kosperera/devcontainers/README.md

 | `azure` | Azure Functions for event-driven development.
 Also includes Core Tools, .NET Core 3.1, and Azurite Emulator.
 | `dotnet` | Ideal for the .NET development.
 Also includes MSSQL, Node.js, and Azure CLI to managing cloud resources.
 | `jekyll` | Ideal for GitHub Pages and static website development with Jekyll.
+| `node` | Ideal for the Node and JavaScript development.
+Also includes linters for JS and TS.

 ## Requirements
 See the [system requirements page][ms-devcontainers-min-requirements-page] for a minimal set of tools required to get started.